EraldyHq/kubee/charts/dex/README.md

 ### Automatic Users
 The [admin user](../../docs/site/admin-user.md) is created with its email as login.

+### Auth Form Protection

+This chart will protect the authentication form with HTTP authentication headers.

 ### Automatic Clients

 If their secret value is not empty, the following clients are added:

 * [oauth2-proxy](../oauth2-proxy/README.md) (if [enabled](../../docs/site/chart-enabled.md))